 A chemical peel is not a one-size service.
 Your skin type, sensitivity, daily sun exposure, and past reactions all matter.
 South Florida skin needs a careful approach, especially if you spend time outdoors near the Intracoastal, on Bayview Dr, or along the Sunrise Blvd corridor.

-What Is a Customized Chemical Peel and How Does It Work?
+What Is a Customized Chemical Peel?

 A customized chemical peel is a professional skin treatment where a carefully selected chemical solution is applied to exfoliate the skin and speed up cell turnover.
 A customized peel is tailored to your skin type, sensitivity, and goals.